olefriis/simplepvr/README.md

 the system, it will do a channel scan and put the results in channels.txt.
 This is not needed later, but if your TV provider moves the channels around, you can force a channel scan by deleting channels.txt and restarting the system.

+The above example is very straight-forward, but since it's just Ruby, you can program your own schedules for e.g. recording every Thursday on a specific channel, or recording the news from the same timeslot every evening.

 The recordings are laid out like this: